blogmywiki/smolBASIC/README.md

 ```
 a=23
 ```
+Variables can be numerical or strings of characters.

-You can get user input using
+You can put user input into a variable using
 ```
 input b
 ```